 Independent curator Nancy Zastudil will initiate a Visiting Curator Series by inviting three curators to visit Albuquerque to meet with numerous local artists for the purpose of increasing their exhibition opportunities and professional relationships.
 Artists will be selected through an open call from which the visiting curators will select the artists to visit.
 Each visiting curator will give a public talk that incorporates their experiences with the local artists they have visited.

 Guest jurors: Romi Crawford Ph.D.
 Associate Professor in Visual and Critical Studies and Liberal Arts at The School of the Art Institute of Chicago (SAIC); Al Miner, Assistant Curator of Contemporary Art at the Museum of Fine Arts, Boston; and Joey Reyes, Curator of Engagement & Dialogue at Movimento de Arte y Cultura Latino Americana (MACLA) in San Jose, California.
+They selected 11 recipients to receive a total of $50,000.

 Russell Bauer, Albuquerque • The Edible Carnival •$5,000